 There are many factors that determine how such patients are treated surgically on the day and we are privileged to have as a speaker, Professor Rhonda Flin an eminent psychologist from The University of Aberdeen who is an expert in Human Factors and who is involved with the NOTSS programme at the Royal College of Surgeons of Edinburgh.

-We are also very privileged to have Professor Steve Bolling from the University of Michigan in the US who has published widely on heart valve disease including the treatment of functional mitral and tricuspid regurgitation.
+We are also very excited to have Professor Steve Bolling from the University of Michigan in the US who has published widely on heart valve disease including the treatment of functional mitral and tricuspid regurgitation.
 He will speak to us on the surgery of functional tricuspid regurgitation.

-- The evidence behind decisions to manage functional regurgitation in the mitral or tricuspid positions.
+- The evidence behind decisions to manage functional regurgitation in the mitral or tricuspid positions